tazlambert/weblogic-modernization/tutorials/setup.prometheus.grafana.md

-# Setup End to End Monitoring for WebLogic Domain in Kubernetes #
+# Setup Auto Scaling and End to End Monitoring for WebLogic Domain in Kubernetes #

 ### Preparation  ###